FREQUENTLY ASKED QUESTIONS

 A: See the hotels page for further details.

 Q: What will it cost?

-A: Cost is $150f for the full 4-day ride.
-If you would like to ride only certain days, contact us to make arrangements.
+A: Cost is $200 for the full 4-day ride.
+If you would like to ride only certain days, please register and indicate partial ride.
 Hotels are the responsibility of individual riders.
-Lunch is included as is 1 supper in Manitou.
+Dinner is included in Weyburn.

 Q: Can I sign up now?